Tips for planning your engagement pictures

-My engagement sessions can be as simple or as elaborate as you like.
+Engagement photo shoots can be as simple or as elaborate as you like.
 But whichever path you choose – my e-sessions are always laid back and casual.
-The focus is to have a little fun, gain some comfort with the camera and let loose for some great photos.
-I’ll give you plenty of direction to guide you however I don’t micromanage the little things… those little things are the subtleties that make make each of us different.
-And different is great!
+The focus is to have some fun, get comfortable with the camera and get to know each other a little.
+I’ll give you plenty of direction to guide you however I don’t micromanage the little things… those ‘little things’ are the subtleties that make make each couple unique.
+And that’s the good stuff!

-While I’m able to shoot anywhere, I have a few location suggestions below to spark your engagement session planning.
-The only real thing to note is that I don’t shoot in the city, for me concrete cities are a nothing-burger when it comes to photos.
-The water, rocks and trees of Muskoka are where it’s at!
+I have a few location suggestions below to spark your engagement picture planning.
+The only real location I avoid is the city, for me concrete cities are a nothing-burger when it comes to photos.
+The water, rocks and trees of Muskoka are where I like to play.

-- Stephen Leacock Museum: This classic Victorian style building was once the home of Canadian royalty, Stephen Leacock.
-Now a museum, the grounds are large and it’s right on the water in Orillia.
-There’s an old classic boathouse as well as gardens and walking trails (it’s a very large property).
+This classic Victorian style building was once the home of Canadian royalty, Stephen Leacock.
+Now a museum, the grounds are large and it’s right on the water in Orillia with a boathouse as well as gardens and walking trails.

 BEST TIME FOR ENGAGEMENT PHOTOS

-- Shoots take place during weekdays Monday through Thursday in the warmer months and in the colder winter months I have more options for weekend shoot dates if needed.
-The benefits to shooting during the week are trails and shoot locations tend to be less busy and we’re able to schedule further in advance.
-The more lead-time we have the more time you’ll have for Save the Date cards and any prints you’d like to have to showcase at the wedding.
+- My summer and fall engagement photos typically take place Monday through Thursday and winter engagement photos have more flexibility for weekend dates if needed.
+The benefits to shooting during the week are that trails and shoot locations tend to be less busy.

-- Each session is about 2 hours in length and begin 2 hours before the sun sets which gives us the best options for lighting.
+- Each session is approx. 90 minutes in length and we start shooting a couple hours before the sun sets which gives us the best lighting.

-- If you’re planning on having hair and makeup done be sure to give yourself a significant amount of buffer time in case the hair/makeup appointment runs longer than expected (they do quite often).
+- If you’re planning on having hair and makeup done be sure to give yourself sufficient time in case the hair/makeup appointment runs longer than expected.

-First let me start by saying that I’m by no means a stylist (my wife can back me up on this), however these are a few simple tips to help you look our best on camera.
+First let me start by saying that I am by no means a stylist (my wife can back me up on this), however these are a few engagement shoot outfit tips to help you look our best on camera.

 - Simplicity.
-Solid colours I feel work best as opposed to patterns and stripes as they often conflict with other elements of the photo.
+Solid colours I feel work best as opposed to patterns and stripes.
+Patterns like these can often conflict with other elements of the photo.
 Neutral colours like beige, white, black and grey often photograph the best.
-Bold colours tend to take away from the focus, which is your face and connection.
-Now with that said, if bold/bright colours suit your personalities then I say bold-it-up no question!
+Bright/bold colours tend to take away from the focus, which is your face and connection.
+Now with that said, if ‘bold and bright’ suits your personalities then I say bold-it-up no question!

 - Logos.
 Avoid logos whenever possible as they’re often distracting

 - Changing outfits.
-It’s not necessary of course however if you’d like to go for a couple different looks during our session please feel free.
-I don’t recommend more than two outfits just so we’re able to maximize the time we have together.
+It’s not necessary however if you’d like to go for a couple different looks for your engagement pictures then I say go for it.
+I don’t recommend more than two outfits so we’re able to maximize the time we have together.

 - If you normally wear glasses don’t worry about glare, I’ll shoot accordingly.